Cincinnati vs. Tulsa NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Golden Hurricane have been underdogs by 22.5 points or more once this year and covered the spread.

-- Tulsa's games this year have hit the over on six of seven set point totals (85.7%).
+- Tulsa's games this season have gone over the total in six out of seven opportunities (85.7%).

-- In games that Tulsa amasses over 294.4 yards, the team is 3-2 against the spread and 3-3 overall.
+- Tulsa is 3-2 against the spread and 3-3 overall when the team piles up over 294.4 yards.

 - The Golden Hurricane have 14 giveaways this season, while the Bearcats have 23 takeaways .